-Symptoms of cancer in the neck (such as difficulty speaking or swallowing) as well as risk factors for cancer, particularly smoking and alcohol drinking
+Symptoms of cancer in the neck (such as difficulty speaking or swallowing) as well as risk factors for cancer, particularly smoking and drinking alcohol

 Risk factors for HIV and tuberculosis infection

-Treatment of Neck Lump
+Treatment of a Neck Lump

 Doctors treat the cause of the neck mass.

 When cancer cells are found in a lump or an enlarged lymph node in the neck and there are no signs of cancer anywhere else, the entire lump or lymph node containing the cancer cells is removed along with additional lymph nodes and fatty tissue within the neck.
-If the tumor is large enough, doctors may also remove the internal jugular vein, along with nearby muscles and nerves.
+If the tumor is large, doctors may also remove the internal jugular vein, along with nearby muscles and nerves.
 Radiation therapy is often given as well.

 Most neck lumps are enlarged lymph nodes.